 - Create the features

-Before you start building the features we outline below, make sure to download your free WordPress test directory website where you can practice adding everything as you read.
+Before you start building the features, we outline below, download your free WordPress test directory website, where you can practice adding everything as you read.

 1. Choose the niche for your directory website